IRacing: License classes

 After the "Rookie" license, which all players start at, iRacing uses a letter-grade licensing system, with grades of D, C, B, and A, from lowest to highest.
 There is also a Pro license, which is reserved for drivers who qualify for the premier eSports series hosted by iRacing.com, such as the eNASCAR iRacing Series and the Porsche eSports Supercup.

+Licenses are specific to each of five iRacing disciplines.

 Advancement of a license class is determined by a player's participation in sessions that have a minimum required license that isn't lower than the player's current license (called a Minimum Participation Requirement), and advancement of safety rating.

+Official series require a minimum license level to participate, e.g. to participate in a race in a C-level series, the player must possess a C, B or A license, while players with Rookie or D licenses generally are not allowed to join such race.